-The U.S. EPA has already put in place important regulatory programs for reducing PM and NOx emissions from new on-road and non-road diesel engines beginning with the 2007-2010 heavy-duty highway engine emission program, followed by the Tier 4 non-road diesel emission regulations that will be phased in over the 2008-2015 timeframe.
-Both of these regulatory programs will rely on a systems approach that combines advanced diesel engine technology, the use of ultra-low sulfur diesel fuel, and advanced diesel exhaust emission control technologies to achieve 90+% reductions in both PM and NOx emissions compared to the new on-road and non-road diesel engines available today.
-Diesel exhaust emission control technologies that are expected to play a major role in complying with both EPA's future emission standards for new engines include diesel oxidation catalysts (DOCs), diesel particulate filters (DPFs), closed crankcase filters (CCFs), selective catalytic reduction catalysts (SCR), and NOx adsorber catalysts.
+The U.S. EPA has already put in place important regulatory programs for reducing PM and NOx emissions from new on-road and non-road diesel engines beginning with the 2007-2010 heavy-duty highway engine emission program, followed by the Tier 4 non-road diesel emission regulations that are being phased in over the 2008-2015 timeframe.
+Both of these regulatory programs rely on a systems approach that combines advanced diesel engine technology, the use of ultra-low sulfur diesel fuel, and advanced diesel exhaust emission control technologies to achieve greater than 90% reductions in both PM and NOx emissions compared to the new on-road and non-road diesel engines that complied with previous EPA regulatory programs.

+Diesel exhaust emission control technologies that are expected to play a major role in complying with EPA's future emission standards for new diesel engines include diesel oxidation catalysts (DOCs), diesel particulate filters (DPFs), closed crankcase filters (CCFs), selective catalytic reduction catalysts (SCR), and NOx adsorber catalysts.
+High efficiency diesel particulate filters are already standard equipment on all new light-duty diesel vehicles and on-road heavy-duty diesel trucks sold in the U.S. and Canada.
+These filters provide more than 90% reduction in particulate mass over a very broad range of particle sizes and have proven durability over hundreds of thousands of miles of service.
+Similar diesel particulate filter systems will be used by manufacturers to comply with EPA's Tier IV interim emission standards in the near future.
+The significant reductions in diesel particulate emissions that result from the use of filters not only provides significant health-related benefits but also significant climate change impacts due to the large reduction in black carbon emissions associated with filter operation on diesel engines.
+Filter technology could also be used in the future as a strategy to reduce the mass and number of particulate emissions from direct injection gasoline vehicles to ensure that these future powertrain technologies' PM emissions are equivalent to those associated with filtered diesel exhaust.

 MECA believes that further reductions in NOx emissions from new heavy-duty on-road and off-road diesel engines beyond the 2010 on-road and Tier 4 off-road requirements will be possible through the combinations of more advanced diesel engines with advanced diesel exhaust emission control technologies including SCR and/or NOx adsorber catalysts.
-Additional tightening of NOx standards for both on-road heavy-duty and off-road new diesel engines should be considered by EPA as an additional strategy that could further reduce ozone levels across the country.
+Additional tightening of NOx standards for both on-road heavy-duty and off-road new diesel engines beyond the 2010 on-road requirements and the Tier 4 off-road requirements should be considered by EPA as an additional strategy that could further reduce ozone levels across the country.